bonobo-ai/policies/privacy-policy.md

 - **Name**: Not collected

 ### 3. Usage Data (Analytics)
-We collect anonymous usage data through PostHog analytics:
+We collect anonymous usage data through our analytics service:
 - App screens viewed
 - Features used
 - Button clicks and interactions